amperity/amperity-docs/amperity_datagrid/source/add_predicted_models.rst

 .. add-predicted-models-caution-start

-.. caution:: Predictive models are an optional component of AmpIQ.
-If you plan to enable predictive models for AmpIQ it is recommended to review the :ref:`data requirements <ampiq-data-requirements-fields>`, and then take steps to configure :ref:`columns and tables <ampiq-data-requirements-columns-and-tables>` for predictive models *at the same time* as AmpIQ.
+.. caution:: Predictive models are an optional component of Amperity.
+If you plan to enable predictive models it is recommended to review the :ref:`data requirements <add-campaigns-data-requirements-fields>`, and then take steps to configure :ref:`columns and tables <add-campaigns-data-requirements-columns-and-tables>` for predictive models *at the same time*.

 .. add-predicted-models-caution-end